sola-st/CodeCureAgent/code_cure_agent/evaluation_results/analysis_results_overview_random_samples.md

 Median number of plausible fixes (FP): 1.00
 ### Ablation of the ChangeApprover

-#### No ChangeApprover
+#### No ChangeApprover (accepts more fixes than with ChangeApprover (all the fixed ones + the unfixed ones) => how many of these are still plausible (would pass the full ChangeApprover) => all the other ones would falsely be labeled as plausible)

-Still plausible fixes / plausible fixes: 86 / 105
+Still plausible fixes / accepted fixes: 86 / 109
-Still plausible fixes / plausible fixes (TP): 69 / 87
+Still plausible fixes / accepted fixes (TP): 69 / 91
-Still plausible fixes / plausible fixes (FP): 17 / 18
+Still plausible fixes / accepted fixes (FP): 17 / 18
 #### Only build step (no SonarQube check and test steps)

-Still plausible fixes / plausible fixes: 95 / 105
+Still plausible fixes / accepted fixes: 95 / 107
-Still plausible fixes / plausible fixes (TP): 78 / 87
+Still plausible fixes / accepted fixes (TP): 78 / 89
-Still plausible fixes / plausible fixes (FP): 17 / 18
+Still plausible fixes / accepted fixes (FP): 17 / 18
 #### Only build and SonarQube check steps (no test step)

-Still plausible fixes / plausible fixes: 104 / 105
+Still plausible fixes / accepted fixes: 104 / 105
-Still plausible fixes / plausible fixes (TP): 86 / 87
+Still plausible fixes / accepted fixes (TP): 86 / 87
-Still plausible fixes / plausible fixes (FP): 18 / 18
+Still plausible fixes / accepted fixes (FP): 18 / 18
 ### Execution time

 Total execution time: 354.92 minutes